No telescope? No problem! You can still shoot deep-sky astrophotography images like a pro.

 A great way to pick a target that fits perfectly within the field of view of your lens and camera choice is with the free application, Stellarium.
 Read our tutorial about how to use it!

 Luckily you’ll have a lot of options with a typical telephoto zoom lens.
-For example, these were shot at 135mm on a 70-200mm lens and a full-frame Canon 5D.
+For example, the images above were shot at 200mm on a Canon 550D (modded), the images below were shot at 135mm on a 70-200mm lens and a full-frame Canon 5D.

 Even shooting wide at 24-50mm can give you some beautiful results!